RockitBootcamp/Student-Resources/Misc/Git/01 Git Basics/README.md

 ### First-time Git setup

 Install Git
-- Ubuntu users: `$ apt-get install git`
+- Ubuntu users: `apt-get install git`
-- Mac users: try running `$ git --version` from the terminal, if you don't have git, the terminal will say so.
+- Mac users: try running `git --version` from the terminal, if you don't have git, the terminal will say so.

 Tell Git about who you are so it can attribute your changes to your name.
 If you don't do this step, git will bug you.
 Be sure to use your email associated with GitHub